mobius-looper/mobius3/web/circularlabs/content/downloads.md

 I am aware that the icon displayed on the Mac is garbled when you run the standalone application.

-## Build 5 Changes
+## Build 6 Changes

-- Mac install should now support Intel hardware
+- Mac install now has Universal binaries and should run on both Silicon and Intel Macs
-- Windows install now uses static Microsoft libraries so you should no longer get errors about missing DLL files
-- Right clicking on a button opens a color selection popup
-- Using the **Revert** button in the Setup and Preset configuration panels no longer crashes
-- Display Configuration panel has been reorganized to make it easier to use
+- Plugin editor windows are now resizeable
+- Button arguments for SelectLoop and SelectTrack now work
+- Fixed MIDI channel issues with bindings
+- Reorganized menus based on Claudio's suggestions
+- Script configuration panel will now automatically reload scripts

 ## Windows Security